Call center recording software for compliance & training

 Dialpad integrates with CRM software like Salesforce, HubSpot, and more to automatically log calls and activities for agents—and even embeds a CTI dialer to allow them to have phone calls with customers right in the CRM.

-Better real-time assistance for agents
+Real-time assistance & call support for agents

 When reviewing call recordings, you may notice that certain tricky questions keep coming up from callers.
 In Dialpad, you can create a Real-time Assist (RTA) card, which is like a cheat sheet with tailored notes.
 Set it to trigger automatically on an agent's screen when certain keywords or phrases are spoken!